An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Introduction

 In this paper, we construct the UV-to-radio SEDs of our sample of 707 ALMA-identified SMGs from the AS2UDS survey using a physically motivated model, {\sc magphys} \citep{2015dacunha,2019battisti}.
 We use the model to interpret the SEDs and so investigate the rest-frame optical (stellar) and infrared (dust) properties of the SMGs.
-This sample allows us to both improve the statistics to search for trends within the population \citep[e.g.][]{2018stach} and to understand the influence of selection biases on our results and the conclusions of previous studies.
-With a well-constrained and complete understanding of their physical properties, such as redshift distribution, we are able to address what place the SMGs phase takes in the evolution of massive galaxies.
-Through our paper we compare our results to samples of both local ULIRGs and near-infrared selected high-redshift field galaxies, which we analyse in a consistent manner to our SMG sample to avoid any systematic uncertainties affecting our conclusions.
+This sample allows us to both improve the statistics to search for trends within the population \citep[e.g.][]{2018stach,2019stach} and to understand the influence of selection biases on our results and the conclusions of previous studies.
+With a statistically well-constrained and complete understanding of their redshift distribution and physical properties, we are able to address what place the SMG phase takes in the evolution of massive galaxies.
+Through our paper, we compare our results to samples of both local ULIRGs and near-infrared selected high-redshift field galaxies, which we analyse in a consistent manner to our SMG sample to avoid any systematic uncertainties affecting our conclusions.